-\textit{Note added:} The formulae shown in this manuscript are crosschecked with the Package-X \cite{Patel:2015tea, Patel:2016fam}.
+\textit{Note added:} The formulae shown in this manuscript are cross-checked using Package-X \cite{Patel:2015tea, Patel:2016fam}.
 Based on the analytic expressions and approximate behaviours, we can also exemplify the possible benchmark points for numerical estimation.
-The evaluations can reveal implications on the new physics mass scales and coupling strengths generally, while we will not perform such numerical discussions here.
+The evaluations can reveal implications on the new physics mass scales and coupling strengths further, while such an analysis is beyond the scope of this work.